My Finale: Plot

 On the morning of his last day, J.D. lies in bed next to Elliot as he thinks back to his first day at Sacred Heart.
 Elliot reveals she has been "sneak moving in" by slowly replacing J.D.'s stuff with her own.
 At the hospital, Turk greets J.D. with a giant goodbye banner in front of the main entrance and a final "full-turbo spinning eagle" as his goodbye to his best friend.
 J.D. realizes Turk said goodbye too early and the moment will be ruined later so they decide to have intense hugs whenever they run into each other.
-Meanwhile, at the hospital's CoffeeBucks, Dr. Kelso tells Carla and Ted he wants to be a doctor again, albeit part-time, and he won't be hanging around Sacred Heart any more.
+Meanwhile, at the hospital's CoffeeBucks, Dr. Kelso tells Carla and Ted he wants to be a doctor again, albeit part-time, and he will not be hanging around Sacred Heart anymore.
 Kelso grabs his last free muffin and plans to steal a table from the CoffeeBucks.

-J.D. hunts for Dr. Cox in hopes to receive a heartfelt goodbye from his mentor.
-He finds Dr. Cox and gives him a home-made anthology of all his long winded rants, each with a rating on how much they hurt J.D., numbered 1 to 5, with 5 being the times Cox made him cry.
+J.D. hunts for Dr. Cox in the hope of receiving a heartfelt goodbye from his mentor.
+He finds Dr. Cox and gives him a homemade anthology of all his long-winded rants, each with a rating on how much they hurt J.D., numbered 1 to 5, with 5 being the times Cox made him cry.
 Even though J.D. steals a laugh from him, Dr. Cox refuses to give him the sentimental moment or show any emotion.
 Afterwards, the Janitor confronts J.D. with the penny that had started their ongoing feud (now on a necklace that he wears) as he tries to finally get J.D. to admit he put it in the door.
 Later, after forgetting a patient's illness and name, J.D. feels like a terrible doctor.
 His day goes from bad to worse when he finds out another patient will eventually die from Huntington's disease and that he has to tell her son that he might have inherited the disease too.
-The son disregards J.D.'s advice and doesn't want to get tested.
+The son disregards J.D.'s advice and does not want to get tested.

 J.D. storms outside with Elliot for some air, distraught that nobody else wants to give him a heartfelt goodbye.
-Elliot points out to the happy staffers yelling goodbye from the windows of the upper floors of the hospital.
+Elliot points out the happy staffers yelling goodbye from the windows of the upper floors of the hospital.
 J.D. jumps at the chance to make a heartfelt yet clearly pre-rehearsed speech about his maturation at Sacred Heart, only to find that the goodbyes are meant for Dr. Kelso, who has taken his table and is finally leaving Sacred Heart a full year after his own retirement.
 Dr. Kelso reminds J.D. that no one ever really makes a big deal when someone leaves the hospital, but offers J.D. a handshake and proper farewell.
-This reenergizes J.D., determined to get his sentimental goodbye from Dr. Cox, who tells him this day is nothing special.
-J.D. tells him that if he is gonna put that in the book, he should put that on the 5 and walks away.
+This re-energizes J.D., determined to get his sentimental goodbye from Dr. Cox, who tells him this day is nothing special.
+J.D. tells him that if he is "gonna put that in the book, he should put that on the 5" and walks away.